DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-07-hiding-the-sex-disability-ethnicity-and-age-of-candidates-report.md

 ![Candidate sex, disability, ethnicity and age report - current cycle](candidate-sex-disability-ethnicity-age-report--current-cycle.png "Candidate sex, disability, ethnicity and age report - current cycle")

 ![Candidate sex, disability, ethnicity and age report - previous cycle](candidate-sex-disability-ethnicity-age-report--previous-cycle.png "Candidate sex, disability, ethnicity and age report - previous cycle")

-## Further considerations

-In future we’ll consider:

-- only showing data for completed applications rather than all received applications
-- showing data for other outcomes, for example rejections
-- grouping outcomes and showing data for positive and negative outcomes

-We’ll also consider always showing the table with the age of candidates.
-We do not need to hide this data because the date of birth appears in a candidate’s application details.

-We do not intend to do this initially as we do not know whether providers will find the age data useful on its own.